|

 Editorial Breakout Session: The Next Big Jewish Storylines

-American Jewry is in flux in so many ways and the questions abound: What’s working and what’s broken ?
+The questions abound for American Jewry today: What’s working and what’s broken in our communal landscape?
 Where should we be investing philanthropic and institutional resources?
 With threats from the left and the right, have American Jews become politically homeless?
 What is the role of Israel in our future?
-As journalists, what issues are we not thinking about that we should be?
+As journalists, what issues are we not thinking about but should be?

 Moderator: Abigail Pogrebin, author, journalist, public moderator